anon-misp-2026/misp-bench/README.md

 ```

 `02_run_experiment.ipynb` loads each model sequentially with `gc.collect()` +
-`torch.cuda.empty_cache()` between, so a single 48 GB GPU is sufficient.
-For multi-GPU or remote inference, fork `run_model_vllm()`.
+`torch.cuda.empty_cache()` between models.
+The notebook can run on either a
+single GPU with enough VRAM or a multi-GPU node; tune `gpu_memory_utilization`
+and `max_model_len` per model in the `MODELS` dict to fit your setup.

 ### Compute budget

-The 1.93M-response release was generated on a single NVIDIA A6000 48GB.
-Per-model wall time: ~1.5 h (1B) → ~5 h (27B).
-Total: ~24–30 h end-to-end
-including loading overhead.
+Inference for the released response set was performed on 2× NVIDIA H100 GPUs.
+Per-model wall time scales with model size; see the run logs in
+`tripod_<timestamp>.json` (written by `02_run_experiment.ipynb`) for the exact
+timings on your own hardware.

 ---